Loading Map…

 Early Modern Europe: 1450 to 1750 CE + Teachers Notes

-It covers the periods of the Renaissance, Reformation, Counter-Reformation, Wars of Religion, the Scientific Revolution and the Enlightenment.
+Covers the periods of the Renaissance, Reformation, Counter-Reformation, Wars of Religion, the Scientific Revolution and the Enlightenment.

 World Trade Routes : Early Modern Era